IsaacCheng9/IsaacCheng9/README.md

 big tech.
 Passionate about developing large-scale distributed systems and algorithmic optimisation.

-I'm currently working as a quantitative developer intern at T. Rowe Price for the Fixed Income Quantitative Engineering team.
+I previously interned as a quantitative developer at T. Rowe Price and a software developer at IBM.

 Feel free to message me on [LinkedIn](https://www.linkedin.com/in/isaaccheng9)!